LewisAJones/cv-markdown/README.md

 Member of the International Fossil Coral and Reef Society (2018&ndash;present)
 Member of the Palaeontological Association (2017&ndash;present)
-Member of the Paleontological Soceity (2023&ndash;present)
+Member of the Paleontological Society (2023&ndash;present)
 Member of the Conservation Paleobiology Network (2019&ndash;present)
 Member of the British Ecological Society (2017&ndash;present)